ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: Related Work

 \section{Related Work}

-\textbf{Vision-Language-Action Models.} The emergence of large-scale embodied datasets such as Open X-Embodiment \cite{OXE} has enabled the training of generalist robot policies across diverse embodiments, skills, and environments, laying the groundwork for foundation-scale Vision-Language-Action (VLA) models.
-Building on these resources, autoregressive VLA models such as OpenVLA \cite{OpenVLA}, SpatialVLA \cite{Spatialvla}, and WorldVLA \cite{WorldVLA} integrate visual perception, language understanding, and action prediction within a token-based sequence modeling framework, allowing robots to reason and act in the same generative manner as language models.
-In parallel, diffusion-based VLA models such as Pi0 \cite{Pi0}, CogACT \cite{CogAct}, and GR00T N1 \cite{GR00T} formulate visuomotor control as conditional denoising or flow-matching processes, effectively capturing multimodal action distributions and improving stability in high-dimensional control.
-Beyond imitation learning, reinforcement learning-augmented VLA models, including VLA-RL \cite{VLA-RL} and SimpleVLA-RL \cite{SimpleVLA-RL}, demonstrate that online optimization can further enhance long-horizon planning and real-world adaptability.
-Together, these advances have substantially advanced general embodied intelligence, but current VLA models \cite{OpenVLA, Pi0} remain computationally intensive and latency-sensitive, highlighting an urgent need for more efficient and deployable VLA architectures.
+\textbf{Vision-Language-Action Models.} The emergence of large-scale embodied datasets such as Open X-Embodiment \cite{OXE} has enabled the training of generalist robot policies across diverse embodiments, skills, and environments, laying the groundwork for VLA models.
+Building on these resources, \textit{autoregressive VLA models} such as OpenVLA \cite{OpenVLA}, SpatialVLA \cite{Spatialvla}, and WorldVLA \cite{WorldVLA} integrate visual perception, language understanding, and action prediction within a token-based sequence modeling framework, allowing robots to reason and act in the same manner as language models.
+In parallel, \textit{diffusion-based VLA models} such as Pi0 \cite{Pi0}, Pi0.5\cite{Pi05}, CogACT \cite{CogAct}, and GR00T N1 \cite{GR00T} formulate action prediction as conditional denoising or flow-matching processes, capturing multimodal action distributions and improving stability in high-dimensional control.
+Beyond imitation learning, \textit{reinforcement learning-augmented VLA models}, including VLA-RL \cite{VLA-RL} and SimpleVLA-RL \cite{SimpleVLA-RL}, demonstrate that online optimization can further enhance long-horizon planning and real-world adaptability.
+Despite differences in modeling paradigms, all these approaches share a common requirement: transforming high-dimensional vision-language representations into executable action signals.
+This transformation process \cite{OpenVLA, Pi0} introduces substantial computational overhead, making efficiency a critical challenge for real-world deployment.